ironicbadger/docker-snapraid/README.md

 [![CI](https://github.com/IronicBadger/docker-snapraid/actions/workflows/ci.yml/badge.svg)](https://github.com/IronicBadger/docker-snapraid/actions/workflows/ci.yml)

-This container will allow you to build a Snapraid `.deb` file without installing any build dependencies on your system.
+This container will allow you to build a Snapraid `.deb` or `.rpm` file without installing any build dependencies on your system.

-### Pre-Requisites
+## Pre-Requisites

 You will need a working copy of [docker][docker] to build the container.

+## Usage

+In both packages types, the build script executes the `Dockerfile.<package-type>` which performs the actual build from source.
+The script then copies the built `.deb` or `.rpm` artifact  out onto your local system.

-### Usage
+### Debian package

 ```sh
 ./build.sh [<version>] # e.g. ./build.sh 11.5